NixOS/nix.dev/source/tutorials/nix-language.md

 A build task in Nix is called a *derivation*.

 Build tasks are at the core of both Nix and the Nix language:
-- The Nix language is used to produce build tasks.
+- The Nix language is used to describe build tasks.
 - Nix runs build tasks to produce *build results*.
 - Build results can in turn be used as inputs for other build tasks.